 In short

-Do we eat enough fibre, vitamins and minerals, and avoid eating too much sugar or fat?
-Do we consume too many heavy metals, additives or other undesirable products through our food?
-The Food Consumption Survey tells us in detail what and how much the Belgian population eats.
+Do we eat enough fibre, vitamins and minerals, while avoiding excessive sugar or fat?
+Do we consume too many heavy metals, additives or other undesirable products through our diet?
+The National Food Consumption Survey tells us in detail what and how much the Belgian population eats.
 The government can use this information to prioritise its food policies.
-It also allows us to underpin properly dietary guidelines.
+It also allows us to properly underpin dietary guidelines.
 In addition, the legislation on additives and contaminants can be monitored and amended in a more targeted way.

 Project description